Urban planning: Technical aspects

+With recent advances in information and communication technologies and the Internet of Things, an increasing number of cities are adopting technologies such as crowdsourced mobile phone sensing and machine learning to collect data and extract useful information to help make informed urban planning decisions.

 Urban planners

 An urban planner is a professional who works in the field of urban planning for the purpose of optimizing the effectiveness of a community's land use and infrastructure.
-They formulate plans for the development and management of urban and suburban areas, typically analyzing land use compatibility as well as economic, environmental and social trends.
+They formulate plans for the development and management of urban and suburban areas.
+They typically analyze land use compatibility as well as economic, environmental, and social trends.
 In developing any plan for a community (whether commercial, residential, agricultural, natural or recreational), urban planners must consider a wide array of issues including sustainability, existing and potential pollution, transport including potential congestion, crime, land values, economic development, social equity, zoning codes, and other legislation.

 The importance of the urban planner is increasing in the 21st century, as modern society begins to face issues of increased population growth, climate change and unsustainable development.
 An urban planner could be considered a green collar professional.

-Some researchers suggest that urban planners around the world work in different "planning cultures", adapted to their local cities and cultures.
-However, professionals have identified skills, abilities and basic knowledge sets that are common to urban planners across national and regional boundaries.
+Some researchers suggest that urban planners, globally, work in different "planning cultures", adapted to their cities and cultures.
+However, professionals have identified skills, abilities, and basic knowledge sets that are common to urban planners across regional and national boundaries.

 Criticisms and debates

-The school of neoclassical economics argues that planning is unnecessary, or even harmful, because market efficiency allows for effective land use.
+The school of neoclassical economics argues that planning is unnecessary, or even harmful, as market efficiency allows for effective land use.
 A pluralist strain of political thinking argues in a similar vein that the government should not intrude in the political competition between different interest groups which decides how land is used.
 The traditional justification for urban planning has in response been that the planner does to the city what the engineer or architect does to the home, that is, make it more amenable to the needs and preferences of its inhabitants.

 The widely adopted consensus-building model of planning, which seeks to accommodate different preferences within the community has been criticized for being based upon, rather than challenging, the power structures of the community.
 Instead, agonism has been proposed as a framework for urban planning decision-making.

 Another debate within the urban planning field is about who is included and excluded in the urban planning decision-making process.
 Most urban planning processes use a top-down approach which fails to include the residents of the places where urban planners and city officials are working.
-Sherry Arnstein's "ladder of citizen participation" is oftentimes used by many urban planners and city governments to determine the degree of inclusivity or exclusivity of their urban planning.
+Sherry Arnstein's "ladder of citizen participation" is often used by many urban planners and city governments to determine the degree of inclusivity or exclusivity of their urban planning.
 One main source of engagement between city officials and residents are city council meetings that are open to the residents and that welcome public comments.
-Additionally, there are some federal requirements for citizen participation in government-funded infrastructure projects.
+Additionally, in US there are some federal requirements for citizen participation in government-funded infrastructure projects.

-Many urban planners and planning agencies rely on community input for their policies and zoning plans.
-How effective community engagement is can be determined by how member's voices are heard and implemented.